commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 'figures_tables_create_SAFE.R' in bbrkc22f has figures created with 'gmr' 'Jie_figures_tables_create_SAFE.R' in bbrkc 22f has notes on each figure and what is used to create it, if it's Jie code see "Jie_cmn_files.R"

+# retrospective run -------------
+Thinking this should be done for a few models to compare with base?
+Try with '-nohess' added to avoid error I'm getting in the resent version of GMACS.

 ## model runs - initial to compare to Jie's ------